mattroddy/mattroddy.github.io/index.md

 [[Google Scholar](https://scholar.google.com/citations?user=dol_RJ8AAAAJ&hl=en)] [[Github](https://github.com/mattroddy)] [[CV](./assets/webCV.pdf)] [[LinkedIn](https://www.linkedin.com/in/matthew-roddy-45966267/)]  [[Twitter](https://twitter.com/Matt_Roddy)]

-Matthew Roddy is a PhD candidate at the Electrical Engineering Department of Trinity College Dublin.
-His research focuses on the design of conversational turn-taking models that can aid spoken dialogue systems (SDSs) in producing naturalistic interactions.
-More specifically, his work focuses on drawing information from multiple modalities to train deep learning models to predict conversational turn-taking behavior.
-His research incorporates elements from machine-learning, audio-visual signal processing, natural language processing, and social sciences.
+I'm a research scientist with a focus on machine learning for speech technologies.
+I received my PhD from the Electrical Engineering Department of Trinity College Dublin under the supervision of Dr. Naomi Harte.
+I have published first-author papers at a number of top-tier conferences such as ACL, Interspeech, ICMI, and Eusipco.
+I have also acted as a reviewer for conferences such as ICASSP and ICMI.
+My PhD topic was on the design of conversational turn-taking models for spoken dialogue systems (SDSs).
+More specifically, my PhD focused on extracting information from multiple modalities to train deep learning models that predict conversational turn-taking behaviors.
+The research incorporates elements from pure machine-learning, natural language processing, audio-visual signal processing, and social sciences.
+During my PhD I was part of the [Sigmedia Lab](http://www.mee.tcd.ie/~sigmedia/) and my work was funded by the [ADAPT Centre](https://www.adaptcentre.ie/).

-His supervisor is Dr. Naomi Harte.
-He is part of the [Sigmedia Lab](http://www.mee.tcd.ie/~sigmedia/) and is funded by the [ADAPT Centre](https://www.adaptcentre.ie/).

-Expected thesis submission date: January 2020.